jkettnl/ansible/README.md

   - prefix: role
     key: tags.Role
 ```
-Also, you need the Terraform Backend Configuration Credential you made as the credential for this source.
+Also, you need the `Terraform Backend Configuration` Credential you made before as the credential for this source.
 You can test it by syncing the source manually.
 Do NOT enable _update on launch_.

 ### Job Templates
 Now that you have the basics set up (project, credential, inventory), you can define job templates in AAP.
-As you can see in the repository where this text lives, there are 4 playbooks:
+As you can see in the repository where this README lives, there are 4 playbooks:
 - deploy_servers.yml This playbook will apply a plan in Hashicorp Terraform Cloud.
 - update_server.yml.
 This playbook will update RHEL servers
 - deploy_webserver.yml.
 This playbook will deploy a webserver (apache)